(Cardiospasm; Esophageal Aperistalsis; Megaesophagus)

 Achalasia must be differentiated from a distal stenosing carcinoma and a peptic stricture, particularly in patients with systemic sclerosis, in whom esophageal manometry may also show aperistalsis.
 Systemic sclerosis is usually accompanied by a history of Raynaud phenomenon and symptoms of gastroesophageal reflux disease (GERD) due to low or absent LES pressure.

 Achalasia due to cancer at the gastroesophageal junction can be diagnosed by CT of the chest and abdomen or by endoscopic ultrasound with biopsy.

 Pulmonary aspiration and the presence of cancer are the determining prognostic factors.
 Nocturnal regurgitation and coughing suggest aspiration.
 Pulmonary complications secondary to aspiration are difficult to manage.
 Incidence of esophageal cancer in patients with achalasia may be increased; this point is controversial.

 In patients who are not candidates for these treatment options, chemical denervation of cholinergic nerves in the distal esophagus by direct endoscopic injection of botulinum toxin type A into the LES may be tried.
-Clinical improvement occurs in 70 to 80% of patients, but results may last only 6 mo to 1 yr.
+Clinical improvement occurs in 70 to 80% of patients, but results may last only 6 months to 1 year.